WA approves first statewide missing Indigenous people alert

 Many states from Arizona to Oregon to Wisconsin have taken recent action to address the crisis of murdered and missing Indigenous women.
 Efforts include funding for better resources for tribal police to the creation of new databases specifically targeting missing tribal members.
 Tribal police agencies that use Amber Alerts for missing Indigenous children include the Hopi and Las Vegas Paiute.

 In California, the Yurok Tribe and the Sovereign Bodies Institute, an Indigenous-run research and advocacy group, uncovered 18 cases of missing or slain Native American women in roughly the past year in their recent work — a number they consider a vast undercount.
-An estimated 62% of those cases are not listed in state or federal databases for missing persons.
+An estimated 62% of those cases are not listed in state or federal databases for missing people.

-The law is already drawing attention from other states, whose attorney generals have called to ask how to enact similar legislation, said state Attorney General Bob Ferguson, who called the law “truly groundbreaking.”
+The law is already drawing attention from other states, whose attorneys general have called to ask how to enact similar legislation, said state Attorney General Bob Ferguson, who called the law “truly groundbreaking.”

 Flaccus reported from Portland.